 ToggleEnteric coating is a polymer film coating for tablets or capsules designed to resist dissolution in the highly acidic environment of the stomach (pH ~1–3) but dissolve in the more alkaline environment of the small intestine (pH ~7–9).
 This selective barrier gives pharmaceutical companies precise control over when and where a medication releases its active ingredients.

 In practical terms, the meaning of enteric coated is simple: it is a type of coating on pills that provides delayed release, ensuring drug stability and patient safety.
-A pill coating machine or other specialized equipment is used in manufacturing to apply these coatings consistently.

 The enteric coating meaning lies in its pH sensitivity.
 While the stomach remains too acidic for dissolution, once the pill reaches the small intestine, the coating rapidly disintegrates, releasing the drug.